calugo/calugo.github.io/content/posts/Oscillators!/index.md

 <div style = "text-align: justify">
-I built a small portable seesaw.
-The images below show the device.
-I used the building toy Knex and Lego pieces, and some makerbeam frame and brack pieces for this.
-Although I had made versions with knex and
+The images below show the device built.
+Alongside the K'nex and Lego pieces, I also used some makerbeam frames and bracket pieces.
+Although It is easy to make a version using only K'nex parts (see the gif above).
+The most important parts of the device are shown in the third and fourth images, which are what can be labeled as wildtype and the mutants, to make an analogy with biological concepts.

-Lego parts (see the gif in the projects menu).
-The important parts of the toy are shown in the third and fourth images, which are what can be labeled as wildtype and the mutants, to make an analogy with biological concepts.
-In the sense that these parts can be modified in a modular way and plugged in to the mechanism, just as we do in some gene regulatory networks.
-The mutants basically consist of release mechanisms which loss water, faster or slower depending on the position and number of holes in the recipient.
+The release units can be modified in a modular way, and plugged in to the mechanism, just as we do in some gene regulatory networks.
+The mutants basically consist of release mechanisms which loss water, faster or slower depending on the release position and number of holes in the recipient.
 </div>

 </br>